neo2043/Stash-IT/README.md

 # browser_tab_bookmark_exporter

-this project helps you download all the open tabs in grouped format if there are any or even if they aren't in a json file
+this project helps you download all the open tabs and bookamrks in a json format.
+This application lets you download the json file or you  can copy the data to clipboard

 ## installation